Rsantct/pe.audio.sys/pe.audio.sys/doc/80_Bluetooth.md

 ## The ALSA option

-    sudo apt bluealsa
+    sudo apt install bluealsa

-Bluealsa provides a Bluetooth to ALSA bridge, but its performance can be limited on SoC based systems as for example a Raspberry Pi >=3.
+Bluealsa provides a Bluetooth to ALSA bridge, but its performance can be limited on SoC based systems such a Raspberry Pi 3.

 #### `~/.asoundrc`